jphalimi/PythonForMIC/Doc/glossary.rst

       dictionaries.
 There are the local, global and built-in namespaces as well as nested namespaces in objects (in methods).
 Namespaces support modularity by preventing naming conflicts.
-For instance, the functions :func:`builtins.open` and :func:`os.open` are distinguished by their namespaces.
+For instance, the functions :func:`__builtin__.open` and :func:`os.open` are distinguished by their namespaces.
 Namespaces also aid readability and maintainability by making it clear which module implements a function.
-For instance, writing :func:`random.seed` or :func:`itertools.islice` makes it clear that those functions are implemented by the :mod:`random` and :mod:`itertools` modules, respectively.
+For instance, writing :func:`random.seed` or :func:`itertools.izip` makes it clear that those functions are implemented by the :mod:`random` and :mod:`itertools` modules, respectively.

    nested scope
       The ability to refer to a variable in an enclosing definition.
 For instance, a function defined inside another function can refer to variables in the outer function.
-Note that nested scopes by default work only for reference and not for assignment.
-Local variables both read and write in the innermost scope.
+Note that nested scopes work only for reference and not for assignment which will always write to the innermost scope.
+In contrast, local variables both read and write in the innermost scope.
 Likewise, global variables read and write to the global namespace.
-The :keyword:`nonlocal` allows writing to outer scopes.

    new-style class
-      Old name for the flavor of classes now used for all class objects.
-In earlier Python versions, only new-style classes could use Python's newer, versatile features like :attr:`__slots__`, descriptors, properties,
+      Any class which inherits from :class:`object`.
+This includes all built-in types like :class:`list` and :class:`dict`.
+Only new-style classes can use Python's newer, versatile features like :attr:`__slots__`, descriptors, properties, and :meth:`__getattribute__`.

-      :meth:`__getattribute__`, class methods, and static methods.
+      More information can be found in :ref:`newstyle`.

    object
       Any data with state (attributes or value) and defined behavior